BUILD: Growing Initiatives for Impact & Solidarity

 Candice is the manager of the RBC First Peoples Enterprise Accelerator Program (FPEAP).
 This program works in partnership with Indigenous-led organizations to co-create entrepreneurship programming that will best serve their communities.
 The FPEAP is committed to delivering entrepreneurship programming with an Indigenous lens, upholding Indigenous knowledge and worldview.
 Candice believes that an economy that is dynamic, just, sustainable, and resilient is one that supports and is informed by the wisdom of Indigenous entrepreneurs.
 She wishes to centre this wisdom and strength within the FPEAP, and work with partners who do the same.
 Candice brings a background in social enterprise development within urban Indigenous organizations to her role, as well as an MBA in Social Enterprise Leadership from the University of Fredericton.
 Candice is of Secwepemc, Chinese and European ancestry.
 Growing up in northern BC has given her a deep appreciation for the wild parts of this province…and within herself 😉 She lives for exploring both while on her DRZ400.

-Making The BUILD Program Possible
+Making the BUILD Program Possible

 contact